kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 Because this leverages pre-existing API contracts, no special coordination or version skew mitigation is required between the Kubelet and the control plane.
 Similarly, no updates are required for CRI, CNI, or CSI plugins prior to enabling this Kubelet feature.

+**Scheduler-Kubelet Race Window:** A capacity change, like a node going `NotReady`, can invalidate an in-flight scheduling decision.
+This race window is inherent to the Kubernetes scheduler's optimistic concurrency model and is not unique to this KEP.
+Specifically, for systems using Workload Aware Scheduling (WAS), a capacity downscale occurring between the scheduler's binding decision and the Kubelet's admission check may cause a pod rejection.
+The Kubelet will return an admission failure, and the pod will be rescheduled by its controlling workload controller.
+This behavior is consistent with existing failure handling in the scheduler and does not require changes to the scheduler for Alpha.

 ## Production Readiness Review Questionnaire

 <!--